AI-powered local discovery tool

 Wanderboat’s AI analyzes millions of social posts and videos in real time, using a POI engine, Thinking Agent, and Vision Understanding to deliver personalized, trustworthy local recommendations.

-User Study
+User Research

 Design Goals

-Selected ideation drafts
+Selected drafts

 I worked with engineers to validate feasibility and backend data support, and with AI experts to refine chat interactions, ensuring designs were both user-friendly and technically achievable.